 Overall, while bucket hats can certainly have their uses and pros, it’s important to be aware of the potential drawbacks before making a purchase.

 The bucket hat has long and amazing ups and downs history that can make you appreciate even better this unique piece of clothing.

 Let’s look at them one by one, shall we?

 When and where it all started

 In all fairness, it wasn’t invented with aesthetics in mind at first.

-It is believed that it originated in Ireland, in the early 1900s as a functional piece of headwear worn by Irish farmers and fishermen as their protection from the rainy days.
+It is believed that it originated in Ireland in the early 1900s as a functional piece of headwear worn by Irish farmers and fishermen as protection from rainy days.

-This is made possible because of the hat's wide downward-slanting brim and was constructed from durable wool or tweed cloth.
+This is made possible because of the hat’s wide downward-slanting brim, which was constructed from durable wool or tweed cloth.

 Plus, the high lanolin content in the wool has made the bucket hat water-resistant.

 World War II